The Fall Meinser class is enrolling now. Call 310-991-3526 for an interview.

 Our goal is to help you become a better performer.
 Westlake Acting Studio may have began with acting classes, but we soon added on-camera commercials training and improv & stand-up comedy classes in order to build well-rounded performers.
 Then we created an acting Master class to hone our graduates’ skills (and to keep them in practice).
-Now we’re developing a web series project.
+‘Rogues of LA,’ the studio webseries, just wrapped shooting and is now in post production.
 Acting studios have long created traditional stage companies.
 And some even support a theatre.
 We are taking that concept into the twenty-first century and onto the web.
 Not only will a web series give our students an opportunity to be seen; you will feel the camaraderie of working within a company while gaining crucial on-camera experience.
 Not only is it fun to act on ‘film,’ but it can be an entry point for SAG membership too.
 And our studio continues to grow through our very popular “Conversations with…” speaker series.
 Now in it’s third year, our past guests have included Melissa Gilbert, Alan Ruck, and Stacy Keach.

 Improvisation class sharpens your instincts and builds your self-trust.
 Stand-up comedy polishes your presentation and increases your ability to tolerate risk in a performance setting.
 Each provide a different set of challenges!
 Our personal expression & performance classes can help you overcome barriers by building the confidence that you need to succeed.